jeffjohannsen/Predicting_Yelp_Review_Quality/docs/outline_and_action_plan.md

 # Outline and Action Plan

 * Getting the Data
     * Locating Data Sources
-    * Setting Data Collection Methods and Code
+        * Yelp Open Dataset JSON files
     * Bringing in the Data and Data Storage
+        * JSON to Mongo to Pandas to PostgresSQL pipeline
 * EDA
 * Data Munging
     * Combine
     * Clean
     * Organize
+* Feature Engineering
 * Data Visualization
 * Data Pipeline Creation - Probably a Class
 * Questions and Goals